Kai Donner

-Karl Reinhold "Kai" Donner (1 April 1888 – 12 February 1935) was a Finnish linguist, ethnographer and politician.
-He carried out expeditions to the Ob-Ugric and Samoyedic peoples in Siberia 1911–1914 and was docent of Uralic languages at the University of Helsinki from 1924.
-He was considered a pioneer of modern anthropological fieldwork methods, though his work is little known in the English-speaking world.
+Karl Reinhold "Kai" Donner (1 April 1888 – 12 February 1935) was a Finland Swede linguist, ethnographer and political activist.
+He carried out expeditions to the Samoyedic and Ket peoples in Siberia between 1911 and 1914, and was docent of Uralic languages at the University of Helsinki from 1924.
+A central figure in Finland's independence movement, he was active in the Jäger movement and later became a prominent leader of the Lapua movement.
+He is also known for writing the first authoritative biography of Mannerheim.

 Biography

+Early life and Siberian expeditions

-Donner was the son of professor (later senator) Otto Donner, himself a noted philologist.
+Donner was the son of professor (later senator) Otto Donner, himself a noted philologist, and Wilhelmina Sofia Charlotta Munck.
 Kai studied Finno-Ugric philology at the University of Helsinki from 1906.
-In 1909, he studied at Cambridge under James Frazer, A. C. Haddon, and W. H. R. Rivers at the same time as his better-known contemporary, Bronisław Malinowski.
+In 1911, he studied at Cambridge under James Frazer, A. C. Haddon, and W. H. R. Rivers at the same time as his better-known contemporary, Bronisław Malinowski.
+He earned a Master of Arts degree from the University of Helsinki in 1911, followed by a Licentiate in 1921 and a Doctorate in 1923.

+Kai Donner in his malitsa on the tundra, 1913.

-Studying the Finno-Ugric-speaking peoples of Siberia had become an important part of the "national sciences" — Finno-Ugric philology and ethnology, folklore studies, and archaeology — that arose in answer to the interest in national "roots" that followed the "National Awakening" of the mid-19th century.
-Donner had decided early on that he wanted to follow in the footsteps of pioneer philologist and explorer M. A. Castrén (1813–1852) and study the peoples who lived beyond the Ural Mountains.
-On his first trip, he traveled along the upper reaches of the Ob and most of the Yenisey between 1911 and 1913.
+Studying the Finno-Ugric-speaking peoples of Siberia had become an important part of the "national sciences" that arose in answer to the interest in national "roots" following the "National Awakening" of the mid-19th century.
+Donner decided early on to follow in the footsteps of pioneer philologist and explorer M. A. Castrén (1813–1852).
+On his first trip he travelled along the upper reaches of the Ob and most of the Yenisey between 1911 and 1913.
 His second trip took him to the Ob, Irtysh, and upper Yenisei.
 Living with the Nenets and Khanty people, Donner studied not only the language but also the way of life and beliefs of his hosts.
+Conditions on the expeditions were extreme: winter temperatures sometimes fell below −50 °C, and Donner was at times forced to eat carrion to avoid starvation.
+In the summer of 1912 he fell seriously ill with a fever; a well-stocked medical kit saved his life.
+The prolonged hardships of the expeditions took a severe toll on his health and were likely the primary cause of his early death at the age of 46.
 His travelogue, Bland Samojeder i Sibirien åren 1911–1913, 1914 ('Among the Samoyeds in Siberia in the years 1911–1913, 1914'), was first printed in 1915.

+He married Margareta von Bonsdorff in 1914; the couple had three sons, including the politician and film producer Jörn Donner and geologist Joakim Donner.

+When fieldwork in Siberia became impossible, Donner turned his energy to Finland's independence movement.